OrchardComputerSolutions/prologue-theme/newbuilds/index.md

 ---
-title: PC Building Services
+title: New Systems
 subtitle: Order new systems, from a selection or a custom build
 layout: home
-icon: fa-book
+icon: fa-desktop
 order: 5
 ---